fsoyer/auditOracleHTML/README.md

 ----------------------------------
 # USAGE
-* IMPORTANT : this script must be executed under sqlplus, as SYSTEM If SYSTEM access is not permitted, it needs to be executed by a user with right SELECT ANY DICTIONARY granted
+* IMPORTANT : this script must be executed under sqlplus, as SYSTEM If SYSTEM access is not permitted, it needs to be executed by a user with at least this privileges :
 ```
     CREATE USER MyAuditUser IDENTIFIED BY "password";
     ALTER USER MyAuditUser DEFAULT TABLESPACE TOOLS;
     ALTER USER MyAuditUser QUOTA UNLIMITED ON TOOLS;
-    GRANT CONNECT, SELECT ANY DICTIONARY TO MyAuditUser;
+    GRANT CONNECT, SELECT ANY DICTIONARY, CREATE ANY DIRECTORY TO MyAuditUser;
 ```
 * IMPORTANT : it's better (in fact, actually mandatory) if a tablespace "TOOLS" exists in the database for a table of audit history.
 If not, the table can be created in tablespace SYSTEM (but the user must have write right).